-During fiscal 2020, each of our non-employee directors received an annual base retainer fee of \$40,000 (or an original fee of \$90,000 with respect to our Non-Executive Chairman of the Board as described below), a fee of \$1,500 for each Board meeting attended and a fee of \$1,000 for each committee meeting attended.
+During fiscal 2023, each of our non-employee directors received an annual base retainer fee of \$48,000 (or a fee of \$100,000 with respect to our Non-Executive Chairman of the Board as described below), a fee of \$1,500 for each Board meeting attended and a fee of \$1,000 for each committee meeting attended.
 The respective chairmen of the Board committees received an additional chairman fee of \$15,000 for the Audit Committee and \$10,000 for each of the Compensation Committee and the Nominating and Corporate Governance Committee.
-As previously disclosed in our public filings, with respect to fiscal 2020 and fiscal 2021, because of the unprecedented economic conditions that occurred as a result of the COVID-19 virus pandemic and to conserve cash to sustain our business, our Board implemented certain cost-cutting initiatives that included an agreed upon temporary reduction in the annual base cash retainer paid to our outside directors.
-Accordingly, our Compensation Committee unanimously approved reducing the annual cash base retainer fee payable to the outside directors (other than Mr. Stratton) by 25% commencing with fiscal 2021 and confirmed and approved a reduction in Mr. Stratton's annual chairman retainer fee by 50% for fiscal 2021 and ratified and confirmed a similar 50% reduction in Mr. Stratton's annual retainer for fiscal 2020 by eliminating payment of the portion of such annual retainer fee that was payable by STRATTEC to Mr. Stratton in April 2020, which amount represented 50% of the entire such annual retainer fee for fiscal 2020.
-These reductions in the annual base cash retainer fees will continue into our fiscal 2021 for as long as our Compensation Committee determines the cost-cutting initiatives should remain in place.

-Additionally, for fiscal 2020, each non-employee member of our Board participated in an incentive plan for non-employee members of the Board of Directors, which we call the Team Incentive Plan for STRATTEC SECURITY CORPORATION for participation by Non-employee Members of the Board of Directors.
+Additionally, for fiscal 2023, each non-employee member of our Board participated in an incentive plan for non-employee members of the Board of Directors, which we call the Team Incentive Plan for STRATTEC SECURITY CORPORATION for participation by Non-employee Members of the Board of Directors.
 The purpose of this TIPS Bonus Plan for Non-Employee Members of the Board of Directors is to maximize long-term shareholder value by providing incentive compensation to non-employee directors in a form which relates the financial reward to an increase in our value to our shareholders and to enhance our ability to attract and retain outstanding individuals to serve as non-employee directors.
 The TIPS Bonus Plan for Non-Employee Members of the Board of Directors provides for the payment of a potential cash bonus to each non-employee director equal to the product of (a) 40% of the director's retainer and meeting fees for the fiscal year, multiplied by (b) a Company Performance Factor.
 In general, the Company Performance Factor was determined by reference to the level of STRATTEC's profit before tax (prior to any bonus accruals for the year and after adjusting for non-controlling interests and for other unusual income or expense items) for the year in excess of a hurdle amount set by the Compensation Committee each year and subject to a maximum payout amount each year equal to 200% of the target amount.
+For fiscal 2023, the hurdle amount was set at \$12 million of profit before tax (before bonus expense and after non-controlling interest and as adjusted for unusual income or expense items).
+For fiscal 2023, no bonuses were earned under the TIPS Bonus Plan for Non-Employee Members of the Board of Directors.

 Our non-employee directors are also eligible participants under our Amended and Restated Stock Incentive Plan and are entitled, subject to the discretion of our Compensation Committee, to receive awards under that plan.
-Under the terms of this plan, our Compensation Committee has formally approved an annual restricted stock grant to our non-employee directors of an amount equaling approximately \$45,000 based on the market value of our Common Stock on the date of the grant of the award.
-Consistent with the foregoing, On August 20, 2019, our Compensation Committee made specified grants of shares of restricted stock based upon fiscal 2019 performance of 2,100 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
+Under the terms of this plan, our Compensation Committee has formally approved an annual restricted stock grant to our non-employee directors of an amount equaling approximately \$50,000 based on the market value of our Common Stock on the date of the grant of the award.
+Typically, this stock grant award to our non-employee directors occurs at our Compensation Committee meeting in August of each year.
+Accordingly, on August 22, 2022, our Compensation Committee made specified grants of shares of restricted stock based upon fiscal 2022 performance of 1,650 to each of Mr. Stratton, Mr. Koss, Mr. Zimmer, Mr. Florsheim and Ms. Chang.
 These shares of restricted stock vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$21.80 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+These shares of restricted stock had a grant date fair value per share of \$30.34 as determined pursuant to FASB Accounting Standards Codification Topic 718.